API Families and Why They Exist

 -H "Authorization: Bearer YOUR_TOKEN"

-# List workflows on a deployed worker
+# List workflows on a deployed server

-curl "http://your-worker:7777/workflows" \
+curl "http://your-server:7777/workflows" \

 -H "Authorization: Bearer YOUR_TOKEN"